 Can judgment creditors take my wages in Texas?

-Texas prohibits wage garnishment for consumer debts; only child support, taxes, and federal student loans can garnish wages.
+Texas generally prohibits wage garnishment for consumer debts; only certain obligations allow wage garnishment.

 Source: Tex.
 Const.
 Art.
 XVI, § 28; Tex.
 Civ.
 Prac. & Rem.
 Code § 63.001